Contact

 In this article, based on research we conducted with the University of Groningen, we examine how DOAs undermine the performance of service chains.
 We additionally show what steps companies can take to break the negative spiral.

-Fill-rate and ready-rate are two of the most critical performance indicators in service chains.
-The fill-rate indicates the percentage of requested parts that can be delivered directly from stock.
-The ready-rate measures the availability of operationally deployable assets or parts at the customer’s site.
-Both are heavily influenced by the presence of DOAs.
+Fill rate and ready rate are two of the most critical performance indicators in service supply chains.
+The fill rate indicates the percentage of requested parts that can be delivered immediately from stock.
+The ready rate measures the availability of operationally deployable assets or components at the customer’s site.
+Both are significantly affected by the presence of DOAs.

 When a part is DOA, it immediately creates additional, unexpected demand for a replacement product.
-This creates a sudden spike in demand, also known as “lumpy demand.”
-Because these spikes are not included in the regular demand forecast, inventory is depleted faster and the likelihood that other orders cannot be fully delivered increases.
-The result is a drop in the fill rate, sometimes after only a few incidents in critical parts.
+This causes a sudden spike in demand, also known as “lumpy demand.”
+Because these spikes are not included in the regular demand forecast, inventory is depleted more quickly, increasing the likelihood that other orders cannot be fulfilled in full.
+As a result, the fill rate declines—sometimes after only a few incidents involving critical components.

-The interplay of lower fill-rates and ready-rates creates a chain reaction: increased pressure on rush logistics, rising inventory costs, and ultimately a noticeable decline in customer satisfaction and contractual performance scores.
+The combined effect of lower fill rates and ready rates creates a chain reaction: greater pressure on expedited logistics, rising inventory costs, and ultimately a noticeable decline in customer satisfaction and contractual performance scores.

 Three cost pillars behind service level impact